top of page

 He will become aware of the connection long before he considers pushing it himself.
 Go look at the button with him.
 Get excited.
 "Do you need [insert thing here] and push the button while he watches and then excitedly give him that thing.
 He may sniff the button, paw the air, stand and stare at it.
 Let him know you noticed and model it.
 Watching YOU push the button is how he will learn to copy your action and eventually push it himself.
 It may take days or weeks.
 Be patient.

-The DISCOVERY that your can cue you is incredibly powerful.
+The DISCOVERY that your dog can cue YOU is incredibly powerful.

 Be patient!
 Don't stand over the buttons encouraging him to do it.
 Let him experiment as he is ready.